budmitr/CarND-Vehicle-Detection/README.md

 Initially heatmap is just zero-filled integer matrix with image shape.
 For every positive detection corresponding pixels values on the heatmap increase by 1.
 One of the most challenging parts in this project is how to get boundary boxes from this heatmap.
-I merge overlapped windows into one by using [`skimage.measure.label`](http://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.label) and [`skimage.measure.regionprops`](http://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) functions.
-I make a binary mask for the heatmap -- pixels with intensity more than 1 will be counted for boundary building.
+To solve this, I first make a binary mask for the heatmap -- pixels with intensity more than 1 will be counted for boundary building.
-This manual simple treshold was tested together with otsu treshold
+This manual simple treshold of 1 was tested together with otsu treshold [`skimage.filters.threshold_otsu`](http://scikit-image.org/docs/dev/api/skimage.filters.html?highlight=skimage%20filters#skimage.filters.threshold_otsu) and actually performed better than otsu.
+Then merge overlapped windows into one by using [`skimage.measure.label`](http://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.label) and [`skimage.measure.regionprops`](http://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops) functions.
+Detected regions with area less than 5000 pixels are discarded, this allows to reduce many false positives already.

 ```
 def get_boundaries_from_heatmap(heatmap):